-- Commercialization of the HSA and Insulin products, through geographic and product specific licensing, upon achievement of commercial levels of expression. - Establishment of collaborations and partnerships for its vaccine projects, including application in the biodefense area.
+- Seeking an ANUP strategic funded partnership to accelerate development and support entry into clinical trials as described above. - Commercialization of the HSA and Insulin products, through geographic and product specific licensing, upon achievement of commercial levels of expression. - Establishment of collaborations and partnerships for its vaccine projects, including application in the biodefense area.